lamberta/devkit-doc/README.md

 ## Editing

-Please use the [Style Guide](https://github.com/gameclosure/doc/wiki/Style-Guide) when contributing changes.

 All documentation is written in markdown and converted to html using Pandoc.
 Subsequently, any of Pandoc's [supported syntax](http://johnmacfarlane.net/pandoc/README.html) will work in these documents.